fikireguale/Zero-Configuration-Service/README.md

 LAN A bedroom
 service: speaker-X
 service2: zcsLight
-app: can see service4 (zcsToaster)
+app: can see service4 (zcsToaster and zcsDoorlock)
-app2: can see service2 (zcsDoorlock)
+app2: can see service2 (zcsToaster and zcsDoorlock)

 LAN B kitchen
 service3: zcsDoorlock
 service4: zcsToaster
-app3: can see service1 (speaker-X)
+app3: can see service1 (speaker-X and zcsLight)
-app4: can see service2 (zcsLight)
+app4: can see service2 (speaker-X and zcsLight)
 _______________________
 Open 9 docker terminals:

 RELAY (start first)
 ./relay 224.1.1.1 224.1.2.1

-LAN A
+LAN A services
 ./service 224.1.1.1
 ./service2 224.1.1.1
-./app 224.1.1.1
-./app2 224.1.1.1

 LAN B
 ./service3 224.1.2.1
 ./service4 224.1.2.1

+LAN A apps
+./app 224.1.1.1
+./app2 224.1.1.1

+LAN B apps
 ./app3 224.1.2.1
 ./app4 224.1.2.1